 - (a) Development Standards.
 Development shall comply with the Property Development Standards of the District in which the project is located. - (b) Buffer.
 A minimum twenty (20) foot perimeter buffer shall be included adjacent to any residential use or district.
-This buffer area may be used for parking or landscaping but shall not be used for structures or outside activities, however there shall always be a minimum ten (10) foot landscape setback when abutting a residential district. - C) Outdoor Recreation.
+This buffer area may be used for parking or landscaping but shall not be used for structures or outside activities, however there shall always be a minimum ten (10) foot landscape setback when abutting a residential district. - (c) Outdoor Recreation.
 Outdoor recreation areas for programmed activities, such as basketball courts, soccer fields, softball fields, etc., shall be at least twenty (20) feet from any residential use or district. - (d) Shared Parking.
 Parking for a facility may be shared and the shared parking agreement shall be consistent with section 7-9-70, Off-Street Parking and Loading. - (e) Outdoor Lighting.
-Outdoor lighting shall not exceed an intensity of one (1) foot candle of light throughout the facility and shall be directed toward the site. - Sec.
-7-9-95.
-M1 "Light Industrial District regulations 7 9 141 Community care facilities, congregate living health facilities, alcoholism or drug abuse recovery/treatment facilities, child day care facilities, and group homes. - (a) Purpose.
+Outdoor lighting shall not exceed an intensity of one (1) foot candle of light throughout the facility and shall be directed toward the site.

+Sec.
+7-9-95. - Community care facilities, congregate living health facilities, alcoholism or drug abuse recovery/treatment facilities, child day care facilities, and group homes.

+- (a) Purpose.
 The purpose of this section is to regulate community care facilities, alcoholism or drug abuse recovery/treatment facilities, congregate living health facilities, child care facilities, and group homes, as defined in the following section, to avoid impacts to noise and traffic, preserve safety, provide adequate on street parking, and to preserve the overall nature of a neighborhood's residential character. - (b) Applicability.
 This section applies to the unincorporated area including planned community and specific plan areas.

 Sec.
-7-9-95.1 - Purpose and intent.
-7-9-141.1 Definitions.
+7-9-95.1 - Definitions.

-The following definitions apply for community care facilities and group home purposes in addition to any applicable definitions found in section 7-9-21-134/135, and those definitions incorporated from the County's adoption of the California Building Code and International Building Code.
+The following definitions apply for community care facilities and group home purposes in addition to any applicable definitions found in section 7-9-134/135, and those definitions incorporated from the County's adoption of the California Building Code and International Building Code.